Individualized Technical Assistance

 Topic-Specific TA

-• Referral processes to match needs based on screening to community assets
+• Referral processes that match needs (based on screening) to community assets

 • Screening systems for specific populations (e.g., CSEC, gang-involved youth, LGBTQ+ youth)